NivedhanSenthilkumar/Projects/README.md

 # 4. Edgar Dataset Analysis
-   - Generated the required URL using BeautifulSoup for the given year to get log file of the first day of every month and preprocessed the loaded data using Python libraries
+   - Programmatically generated a URL to scrape data for a given year to get log files of the first day of every month using beautifulsoup.
+   - Preprocessed the loaded data and stored clean data in CSV files using Python libraries.
-   - Computed summary metrics, automated the pipeline by building Docker image and uploaded it to Amazon S3 bucket
+   - Computed summary metrics, checked for anomalies and removed them.
+   - Dockerized pipeline to automate the task, created log files and uploaded them to Amazon S3 Buckets